goto-bus-stop/scope-analyzer/README.md

 #### `binding.definition`

 The node that defined this binding.
+If this binding was not declared in the AST, `binding.definition` will be undefined.

 #### `binding.getReferences()`